 One of the primary goals of the Dodd-Frank Act is to create transparency in what many believed to be an opaque OTC derivatives market.
 Toward that end, regulators have issued a number proposed and final rules covering swap data reporting under Title VII of the Act.
 Swap data reporting is the most broadly applicable of all Dodd-Frank swaps obligations.
 Even swaps entered into by commercial end users that are exempt from Dodd-Frank swaps rules such as mandatory clearing and exchange trading must still be reported under Dodd-Frank rules.
 Therefore, all parties to swaps need to concern themselves with data reporting obligations for swaps they enter into.

-For a comprehensive guide to compliance with all applicable swap data reporting rules, see Practice Note Dodd-Frank Quick & Easy: Swap Data Reporting (www.practicallaw.com/5-522-2710).
+For a comprehensive guide to compliance with all applicable swap data reporting rules, see Practice Note, The Dodd-Frank Act: Practical Guide to Swap Data Reporting (www.practicallaw.com/5-522-2710).

 For extensive detail on all applicable Dodd-Frank swap data reporting rules, see: